 What to Look For in an Electric Griddle

 When picking out your griddle, you'll want to first consider how much you'll be cooking at once.
-Larger griddles come in handy for bigger families or on mornings when you invite guests for Sunday brunch, but they will also require more storage space.
+Larger griddles come in handy for bigger families or on mornings when you're whipping up enough brisket hash and eggs for Sunday brunch to feed your guests, but they will also require more storage space.
 Smaller griddles might be the best choice for single folks, couples who don't entertain very often, or those who have limited storage capabilities.